dmxcody/212-spring-2019/lab-07/readme.md

 The most noticeable part of this class definition is all the functions.
 This is where all the talk of "data members" and "methods" come into play.
 When working with classes, a class' variables and constants are called its *data members* and its inherent functions are called its *methods*.
-Also, since this is just a class definition, all of the methods will *only be declared*, their implementations should be in the source file; the same goes for any variables.
+Also, since this is just a class definition, all of the methods will *only be declared*, their implementations should be in the source file.

 The `private` and `public` keywords are used to define the *scope* of every data member and method.
 Private data members and methods can only be accessed within the class' own methods, whereas public data members and methods can be accessed in any part of the program where an object of that class exists.
 Sometimes you may not know when to make something private or public, but there are a few pretty straightforward rules:

 1. Nearly all data members (variables in particular) should be private, since you want your class to have full control over its own properties, without interference from other parts of the program.
 However, if you have a data member that is constant, you may consider making it public.
-2. Methods are the ways by which a class interacts with the "outside world," so to speak, so a class will likely have many methods, and if you aren't sure whether a method should be public or private, public is the more likely answer.
+2. Methods are the ways by which a class interacts with the "outside world", so a class will likely have many methods, and if you aren't sure whether a method should be public or private, public is the more likely answer.
 However, if you have any sort of helper method, especially one that shouldn't ever need to be called in some other part of the program, it should be made private.
 3. Constructors and the destructor will always be public, as you'll shortly see why.

 Constructors and destructors are an integral part of every class definition, and every class will have at least one constructor and one destructor (which may be implicit).
 The essential idea behind a constructor is that when you want to create an object from a class, the class needs to know what values to assign to all of its data members.
-Thus a constructor functions similarly to a method, except it is called when an object is first created.
+Thus a constructor functions similarly to a method, except it is called (once) automatically when an object is first created.
 In the case of the `MyString` class, the constructors are: `MyString();` and `MyString(const char *);`.
 The naming here is no coincidence, as a constructor is always defined in the form `ClassName(type1 param1, type2, param2, ...);`.
-When a constructor has no parameters, it is called the *default constructor*; **every class is required to have a default constructor**.
+When a constructor has no parameters, it is called the *default constructor*; **every class is required to have at least one constructor**.

 If a constructor is called when a class is created, then you might have been able to guess that the destructor is called when the class is destroyed, or deallocated.
 An object may be destroyed when the function call in which an object was created returns, or an object created dynamically is deallocated explicitly.